 - Small pores have higher surface area, but may not be accessible to larger proteins or proteins with complicated quaternary structure.
 Large pores are accessible, but may have lower immobilization.
 In general, a pore size of 300-500 Angstroms has been shown to work well.
 This is roughly 3-5 times the diameter of an antibody.

-Traditional imunoaffinity chromatography columns are made of agarose, cellulose, or other similar proprietary materials.
+Traditional immunoaffinity chromatography columns are made of agarose, cellulose, or other similar proprietary materials.
+Immunoaffinity protocols utilize materials that form gels or matrices to hold antibodies in a column.
 Polymers like polyacrylamide and polymethacrylate have also been used.
 These materials are relatively inexpensive, but can only be used in low pressure chromatography.
 If the mobile phase needs to be under higher pressure, such as in high performance liquid chromatography (HPLC), then these column materials are unsuitable.
-For high performance immunoaffinity chromatography, the columns have been made of silica, azalactone beads, and more sophisticated polymer support systems.
+For high performance immunoaffinity chromatography, the columns have been made of silica, azlactone beads, and more sophisticated polymer support systems.

 The capture antibodies are typically attached to the chromatography column via covalent bonds.
 The most important considerations in this process are the orientation of the antibody and the attachment points.
 It would be inefficient to attach antibodies to the column at the Fab antigen-binding sites.
 These sites need to remain unbound, unobstructed, and free for antigen binding.
 A few common methods for chemical conjugation of antibodies to solid supports are discussed below.